yekoc/Risk-Of-Rain-2-Mods/SnappierStalks/README.md

 #Changelog
 ---
+1.0.2 - Skills that interrupt themselves are no longer eligible for being snappier,fixing some jank interactions.\
-Readme Update to signify that this wasn't broken by SOTV
+Readme Update to signify that this wasn't broken by SOTV\
 1.0.0 - Initial Release